 10.3.
-WDT During Power Down (Auto Wake up)
+WDT During Power Down (Auto Wake Up)

 In the Power down mode, the ILRCO won't stop if the NSW (WDTCR.6) is enabled.
 The MUC enters Watch mode to behave an auto-wakeup function.
 That lets WDT keep counting even in Power down mode (Watch Mode).
 After WDT overflows, it will wake up the CPU from interrupt or reset by software configured.
-This function is only active when WDT clock source is come from ILRCO or P6.0 input which can be derived from external input.
+This function is only active when WDT clock source is come from ILRCO or P6.0 input which can be derived from external input or crystal oscillating circuit (XTAL1/XTAL2) enabled.